-On July 13, 2012, our Molina Medicaid Solutions segment received full federal certification of its MMIS from the Centers for Medicare and Medicaid Services, or CMS.
+On July 13, 2012, our Molina Medicaid Solutions segment received full federal certification of its MMIS in the state of Idaho from the Centers for Medicare and Medicaid Services, or CMS.
 As a result of the CMS certification, the state of Idaho is entitled to receive federal reimbursement of 75% of its MMIS operations costs retroactive to June 1, 2010, the date that the system first began processing claims.

 On June 9, 2011, Molina Medicaid Solutions received notice from the state of Louisiana that the state intends to award the contract for a replacement MMIS to another company.
-For the six months ended June 30, 2012, our revenue under the Louisiana MMIS contract was \$24.7 million, or 29.4% of total service revenue.
+For the nine months ended September 30, 2012, our revenue under the Louisiana MMIS contract was \$38.8 million, or 29.3% of total service revenue.
 We expect that we will continue to perform under this contract through implementation and acceptance of the successor MMIS.
 Based upon our past experience and our knowledge of the Louisiana MMIS bid process, we believe that implementation and acceptance of the successor MMIS will not occur until 2014 at the earliest.
 Through implementation and acceptance of the successor MMIS we expect to recognize approximately \$40 million in revenue annually under our Louisiana MMIS contract.